domenicomanna/domenicomanna.com/src/content/posts/2019-10-17-javascriptFunctionConstructors/index.md

 2.  `this` is set to refer to the newly created object

 This point is important.
-Every time we use `this` in the function constructor, we are referring to the object that has been created.
+Every time we use `this` in the constructor function, we are referring to the object that has been created.
 So, when we say `this.name = ""`, we are actually adding the name property to the object that was created.

 3. The function body executes, and the created object is returned if the function does not return its own object.